earmuffins/hammerstone-console/README.md

 Please be aware that this project is likely to change as it gets polished.

+Suggestions and bug reports are appreciated.
+You can contact me on Discord at **earmuffs**#3820.
+Thanks!

 `Hammerstone Framework required.` View on
 [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2840825226) or
 [Github](https://github.com/SirLich/hammerstone-framework).